jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 parent element many times, always with the same result.
-Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js.
+Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js [@underscore_memo].
 I suspect, however, that hashing the cache parameters might be slower than performing the matching.
 Although the parameters are all immutable and could in theory be hashed by object identity, in practice there is no way to access an object ID from inside